josephan/jack_compiler/README.md

 The JackCompiler compiles `.jack` programs into HACK VM code.

-The JackCompiler first tokenizes and parses the source code, then it generates VM code.
+The compiler is made up of 3 modules:
+1. `JackTokenizer` - takes the source code and returns a stream of tokens
+2. `CompilationEngine` - takes the stream of tokens and parses it into a tree following the Jack grammar
+3. `CodeGenerator` - takes the parse tree and generates VM code

 ## Usage